 [xii] Lund, E. M., & Vaughn-Jensen, J. (2012).
 Victimization of children with disabilities.
 The Lancet, 380 (9845), 867-869. http://dx.doi.org/10.1016/S0140-6736(12)61071-X

 [xiv] Douglas, E., & Finkelhor, D. (2005).
 Childhood sexual abuse fact sheet.
-Retrieved from Crimes Against Children Research Center website: http://www.unh.edu/ccrc/factsheet/pdf/childhoodSexualAbuseFactSheet.pdf
+Retrieved from Crimes Against Children Research Center website: http://www.unh.edu/ccrc/factsheet/pdf/childhoodSexualAbuseFactSheet.pdf.
+Access the archive.

 [xv] U.S.Department of Health and Human Services, Administration for Children and Families, Administration on Children, Youth and Families, Children’s Bureau.
 (2015).
 Child maltreatment 2013.
 Retrieved from http://www.acf.hhs.gov/programs/cb/research-data-technology/statistics-research/child-maltreatment